drewjbartlett/wordpress-eloquent/README.md

 ```

-If you wanted to enable this on your entire WP install you could create a file to drop in the `mu-plugins` folder.
+If you wanted to enable this on your entire WP install you could create a file with the above code to drop in the `mu-plugins` folder.

 ### Posts